yogsototh/Scratch/content/html/fr/blog/Haskell-the-Hard-Way.md

 main = print (f 3 2.4)
 </code>
 </div>
-It works, because, `3` is a valid reprensation for both Frational numbers like Float and for Integer.
+It works, because, `3` is a valid representation for both Fractional numbers like Float and for Integer.
 As `2.4` is a Fractional number, `3` is then interpreted as being also a Fractional number.

 <a href="code/01_basic/10_Introduction/23_very_basic.lhs" class="cut">01_basic/10_Introduction/<strong>23_very_basic.lhs</strong> </a>